NBISweden/sda-cli/README.md

 - If the `--pubkey` flag is not provided, the command will be aborted with an error.
 - If the files to be downloaded already exist in your local folder, they will be overwritten.
+  For avoiding the files to be overwritten the `--ignore-existing` flag should be used.

 ## Create Crypt4GH key pair